 When delivered effectively, design feedback can:

-Now that we understand the impact of effective feedback, let’s tackle how to give design feedback the right way.
+Now that we understand the impact of effective feedback, here's how to give design feedback for better results.

-It’s important to standardize your design process because, not only will it help set expectations with your designers, but it’ll make it easier for you to manage as well (your Design Ops person/team will thank you for this).
+Standardizing your design process helps set expectations with your designers and makes it easier for you to manage the process (your Design Ops person/team will thank you).

 The biggest thing I've found over my time is, at the beginning of the campaign, choose who's going to be in it and who are the decision-makers.
 Specifically looking at the CEO or CMO, ‘Hey, if you want to be involved in this, you've got to be involved in all the meetings.
-You can't just have someone come in at the end and go, Oh, I don't like this.'"A simple revision process requires:
+You can't just have someone come in at the end and go, Oh, I don't like this.'

 “Don’t take this personally, but…”